Which city is cheaper, Anchorage or Savannah?

 Savannah usually gets more rain in October than Anchorage.
 Savannah gets 2.8 inches (71 mm) of rain, while Anchorage receives 2.1 inches (53 mm) of rain this time of the year.

 The winter attracts plenty of travelers to both Savannah and Anchorage.
-Also, the museums and the cuisine are the main draw to Anchorage this time of year.
+The winter months attract visitors to Savannah because of the museums, the shopping scene, and the cuisine.
+Also, the museums, the shopping scene, and the cuisine are the main draw to Anchorage this time of year.

 It's quite cold in Anchorage in the winter.
 In January, Savannah is generally much warmer than Anchorage.
-Temperatures in Savannah average around 49°F (9°C), and Anchorage stays around 15°F (-9°C).
+Daily temperatures in Savannah average around 49°F (9°C), and Anchorage fluctuates around 15°F (-9°C).

 Savannah usually receives more sunshine than Anchorage during winter.
 Savannah gets 176 hours of sunny skies, while Anchorage receives 80 hours of full sun in the winter.